TEOS-10/GSW-R/README.md

 twenty-fifth assembly in the Intergovernmental Oceanographic Commission in 2009.

-The gsw functions reproduce test values in the GSW-Fortran documentation to a tolerance of 1.5e-8, the default for numerical comparison in R working on a 64-bit machine.
+The gsw functions reproduce test values in the GSW-Matlab documentation to a tolerance of 1.5e-8, the default for numerical comparison in R working on a 64-bit machine.
 This offers some assurance that the coding process has not introduced errors.